-The voice enable technology is powered by artificial intelligence, also called virtual assistants and known by the names Alexa, Google and Siri.
-From the earliest stages of development this smart voice controlled technology has been a dream come true for people who are visually impaired.
+The voice enables technology is powered by artificial intelligence, also called virtual assistants and known by the names Alexa, Google, and Siri.
+From the earliest stages of development, this smart voice-controlled technology has been a dream come true for people who are visually impaired.
 It really makes life a little easier.

 Here are just some of the things you can do with your smart speaker: